-Website Speed: Why Every Second of Load Time Costs You Revenue
+Optimizing Website Load Time: Why Every Second Costs You Revenue

-Your load time affects three business-critical areas simultaneously: conversion rate, Google rankings, and user experience.
+Your website load time affects three business-critical areas simultaneously: conversion rate, Google rankings, and user experience.
 Failing to optimize here means losing on all fronts.
+That's why optimizing website load time isn't a technical nice-to-have but a direct lever to improve website speed, reduce bounce rates, and win more leads.

 Core Web Vitals: What Google measures in 2026